steirico/kirby-plugin-custom-add-fields/README.md

 ### Configure Redirects

 Kirby's add dialog redirects to the newly created page.
-Since there is [a related kirby issue](https://github.com/getkirby/kirby/issues/2377) if slugs are changed in hooks, this behavior can not be reproduced reliably.
-Therefore, the plugin's default behavior is to remain on the actual panel page after a page has been added.
+This may not be desired if e.g. more than one pages are created by a [hook script](#using-custom-add-fields-in-hook-scripts).

-If desired, redirect to the newly created page is possible on a per blueprint basis by setting the property `redirect` to `true`:
+Therefore, the plugin allows to configure redirect behavior after adding a new page on a per blueprint basis by setting the property `redirect`:

+* `true`: Redirect to the newly created page (default behavior)
+* `false`: Remain on the actual panel page after a page has been added

-> `/blueprints/pages/parent.yml`:
+> `/blueprints/pages/book.yml`:
 >
 >   ```yaml
->   title: Parent Blueprint which skips the Add Dialog
->
 >   # custom add fields definition
 >   addFields:
+>       ...
 >       __dialog:
->           redirect: true
+>           redirect: false
 >   ```

 If redirection to an existing page after creation is required, `redirect` can be set to that page id.

-> `/blueprints/pages/parent.yml`:
+> `/blueprints/pages/book.yml`:
 >
 >   ```yaml
->   title: Parent Blueprint which skips the Add Dialog
->
 >   # custom add fields definition
 >   addFields:
+>       ...
 >       __dialog:
 >           redirect: my/existing/page/id
 >   ```